ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 The following sections summarize the key points from `PEP8
 <https://www.python.org/dev/peps/pep-0008/>`_ and how they apply to
 PyAEDT or any other PyAnsys module.
-PyAnsys libraries will attempt to be as consistent in style and formatting with the "big three" data science
+PyAnsys libraries will attempt to be consistent in style and formatting with the "big three" data science
 libraries: `numpy <https://numpy.org/>`_, `scipy
 <https://www.scipy.org/>`_, and `pandas <https://pandas.pydata.org/>`_.